Kelvin van der Linde: Racing career

-Kelvin van der Linde, a South African, started his career in racing in kart racing at the age of eight in 2005.
+Van Der Linde, a South African, started his career in racing in kart racing at the age of eight in 2005.

-In 2011, he became the youngest driver to compete in a National South African Circuit event at age 14 and also South Africa's youngest National Champion at the age of 16 in 2012.
+In 2011, van der Linde became the youngest driver to compete in a National South African Circuit event at the age of 14 and also South Africa's youngest National Champion at the age of 16 in 2012.

-In 2013 he won the International Championship.
+In 2013, van der Linde won the International Championship.
 At the age of 17, van der Linde became the youngest ever winner of the Volkswagen Scirocco R-Cup and became a Volkswagen-supported junior driver for the 2014 season.
-He became the youngest ADAC GT Masters champion at age 18 driving an Audi R8 LMS Ultra.
+He became the youngest ADAC GT Masters champion at the age of 18 driving an Audi R8 LMS Ultra.

 In 2015, van der Linde was promoted to Audi factory driver, winning the 2017 24 Hours of Nürburgring and Suzuka 10 Hours.

 2021

 In 2021, van der Linde competed in the 2021 Deutsche Tourenwagen Masters (DTM) for Abt Sportsline.
 He won four races and finished third in the drivers' championship.
 Going into the final round of the season, he was fighting for the drivers' championship title with Liam Lawson and Maximilian Götz.

 During both of the final races of the Championship at the Norisring, van der Linde had similar incidents with Lawson.
-In the first race, van der Linde dived down the inside of Liam, with Liam finished in 3rd.
+In the first race, van der Linde dived down the inside of Lawson, with Lawson finished in third.
 In the second race the consequences were much more serious; Lawson's car was damaged in a first-lap collision with van der Linde, who again dived down the inside of Lawson, taking Lawson out of contention for the title as he finished 18th. van der Linde was then given a five-second time penalty as a result.
-Towards the end of the race, van der Linde suffered a puncture in a battle with Götz and lost his chances to win the title, which eventually went to Götz after Mercedes issued team orders to the cars ahead of the latter to guarantee he finished 1st.
+Towards the end of the race, van der Linde suffered a puncture in a battle with Götz and lost his chances to win the title, which eventually went to Götz after Mercedes issued team orders to the cars ahead of the latter to guarantee he finished in first.

 2022

-Days before the final round of the 2021 DTM season, Abt Sportsline confirmed him as their driver for the 2022 season.
+Days before the final round of the 2021 DTM season, Abt Sportsline confirmed van der Linde as their driver for the 2022 season.
 After finishing ninth in points in 2022, van der Linde returned to the team for 2023.